Aug 24, 2022

 - Preview the site on desktop and mobile, making sure that the layout is perfect for both.

 - Once you’re happy with the results, press Publish site to launch your landing page.

 How to Create a Landing Page in WordPress

-If you already have a WordPress website and decide to attach a landing page to it, then the steps below:
+If you already have a WordPress website and decided to attach a landing page to it, then follow the steps below:

 - On your WordPress dashboard, hover on Pages and select Add New.
 Or, you can simply choose to edit your Homepage.

 - Click the Add block button at the top left corner of the block editor.
 Insert in the elements of your landing page design — title, cover, texts, and buttons.

 - Publish the landing page and go back to your dashboard.